gyam020816/adr/README.md

 # devoops
 dev'oops 🤷

-The following are written notes to myself on how I configured a Jenkins GitHub Organization scan, written in pseudocode.
+The following are notes to myself written in pseudocode, on how I configured a Jenkins GitHub Organization scan pipeline.

 ## In GitHub
 ```kotlin